Continuing the review of my most inspirational kindred spirits…

 Dirk exploded onto the music scene in the early 1980s under his pseudonym vidnaObmana, and in 20 years created a hugely-important body of work ranging from serene atmospherics (the Trilogy) to visceral industrial (the Dante Trilogy: Tremor; Spore; and Legacy) and beyond.
-His final work as vidnaObmana was the four-part Opera for Fusion Works, which highlighted his brilliant recycling abilities.
+His final work as vidnaObmana was the four-part Opera for Four Fusion Works, which highlighted his brilliant recycling abilities.

 Dirk’s restless desire to explore and willful determination to evolve led him to put aside the vidnaObmana project at its peak.
 For several years Dirk explored powerful electric guitar soundscapes under the moniker Fear Falls Burning, then put aside stage names and began working under his own name.

 Dirk’s solo guitar soundscape albums The Origin Reversal and Disorientation Flow, both on Projekt Records, are two of his best releases for me.
 He is such an important guitar inspiration that I cited him in the notes to my album The White Island.